 6. Meetings with Management and the Independent Registered Public Accountants.
-The Committee shall review and discuss with management and the independent registered public accountants the results of the independent registered public accountants' review of the Company's quarterly financial statements, prior to public disclosure of quarterly financial information, if practical, or prior to filing with the SEC of the Company's Quarterly Report on Form 10-Q, and any other matters required to be communicated to the Committee by the independent registered public accountants under U.S. generally accepted auditing standards, including the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in its periodic reports to be filed with the SEC.
+The Committee shall review and discuss with management and the independent registered public accountants' review of the Company's quarterly financial statements, prior to public disclosure of quarterly financial information, if practical, or prior to filing with the SEC of the Company's Quarterly Report on Form 10-Q, and any other matters required to be communicated to the Committee by the independent registered public accountants under U.S. generally accepted auditing standards, including the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in its periodic reports to be filed with the SEC.